kainbryanjones/Mercy/README.md

 # Mercy
-Mercy is an audio plugin created using the JUCE framework.
-It is intended to be used as an example to learn the JUCE framework.
-Mercy covers everything from UI building to JUCE's dsp library.

-The Mercy plugin consists of a high pass filter, low pass filter, Q factor controller, gain controller and a bypass button.
+Mercy is a JUCE-based audio plugin designed to serve as a practical example for learning the JUCE framework.
+It covers various aspects, including UI building and JUCE's dsp library.
+The plugin is composed of a bypass button, gain controller, high pass filter, low pass filter, and Q factor controller.
+While the source code for Mercy contains plenty of commented code, it may not provide a clear starting point for learning.

+Therefore, the tutorial links in the README.md file are highly recommended.
+They have been developed to teach users how to create their own plugins and to provide a clear starting point for learning the framework.
+These tutorials cover topics that apply to both Mercy's source code and the tutorials themselves.

 ![](https://i.imgur.com/WQXUstg.png)

-The best way to learn JUCE from this project is to use the tutorials linked at the bottom of this README.md.
-Mercy has lots of commented code but no clear direct path for where to start reading.
-These tutorials have been created to show you how Mercy was created and where to start when it comes to building your own plugins.
-The topics below apply to both these tutorials and the Mercy source code.

 # Tutorials
 * 'Intro': https://www.halogensband.com/#/blog/post/5847295558908463015